robertkirsz/github-repositories-explorer/README.md

 ```
 The production-ready app will be built into the `dist` folder, served from there, and made available at http://localhost:8080/.

+## Deployment
+Deployment is done automatically with each commit to master.
+The app is hosted on [Netlify](https://www.netlify.com/).

 ## Linting
 ```bash
 npm run lint